ApprenticeAI/frapy/docs/intro/tutorial.rst

 Next steps
 ==========

-This tutorial covered only the basics of Scrapy, but there's a lot of other features not mentioned here.
+This tutorial covered only the basics of Frapy, but there's a lot of other features not mentioned here.
 Check the :ref:`topics-whatelse` section in :ref:`intro-overview` chapter for a quick overview of the most important ones.